BalajiLeninrajan/ml-api-camp-ext/README.md

     - [Post about bedrock workshop](https://medium.com/@dminhk/amazon-bedrock-workshop-getting-started-ffcf77982857)
     - [BedrockRuntimeClient class](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-aws-sdk-client-bedrock-runtime/Class/BedrockRuntimeClient/)
 ### Instructions
+- Log in to the IAM user's console
+- Navigate to the Bedrock service page (Services > ML > Bedrock; or just search it)
+- Click on the "Get Started" button in the "Try Bedrock" card
+- On the pop-up on the next page select "Manage model access"
+- Press the "Enable pecific models" button near the top of the next page
+- Select the desired model(TBD) and click next
+    - Anthropic models will require additional information
+- Once you hit "Submit", you should have access to the model
 - Install Bedrock SDK modules
     ```js
     // add this to the top of AmazonML.js